ForestAdmin/documentation-user-guide/collections/actions/README.md

 #### Native actions

 Those actions come out-of-the-box.
-We've covered them in details _from a route perspective_ in [Routes](broken-reference), but here is what the most common ones look like in the interface:
+Here is what the most common ones look like in the interface:

 * **Create**: create a new record in a given collection **(1)**
 * **Duplicate**: create a new record from an existing one **(2)**